streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 ## What's next

 Congratulations!
-You're now streaming blocks data from a Cosmos based chain.
+You're now streaming blocks data from a Cosmos chain.

 At this point, Cosmos networks, such as CosmosHub and Osmosis are yours to discover.
 Slice and dice this data to your heart's content.